Cloudsparkle/blog-staging/_posts/2021-03-13-CTXAutolaunch.md

 ---
 layout: post
-title: "Toolbox #008: CTXAutolaunc"
+title: "Toolbox #008: CTXAutolaunch"
 tag: [PowerShell, Toolbox]
-published: true
+published: false
 ---
 Synopsis: A PowerShell tool to launch Citrix Published resources (automatically).

-Recently I found myself in need of yet another tool: I needed to autologin into a Windows device (Thin-client anyone?) and auto-launch a particular Citrix published resource.
+Recently I found myself in need of yet another tool: I needed to autologin into a Windows device (Win10 IoT Thin-client anyone?) and auto-launch a particular Citrix published resource.
 The autologin to Windows part was the easy one; that's nothing more than a quick registry fix and be done with it.

 Now, for the auto-launch of the Citrix published application.
 There is a KB article out there that pretty much lays it all out: https://support.citrix.com/article/CTX228550.